eastmaels/steemblog.github.io/_posts/account/justyy/2018-10-20_make-steem-great-again-let-s-do-the-final-vote.md

 - - -

-This page is synchronized from the post: [Make STEEM great again - Let''s do the final vote!](https://steemit.com/@justyy/make-steem-great-again-let-s-do-the-final-vote)
+This page is synchronized from the post: ['Make STEEM great again - Let''s do the final vote!'](https://steemit.com/@justyy/make-steem-great-again-let-s-do-the-final-vote)